arjumandyounus/arjumandyounus.github.io/_posts/2022-03-26-wiri-speaking-oireachtas-joint-committee-education.markdown

 {: refdef}

 It is indeed an honor to take up this significant role and more so as a migrant woman from Pakistan.
-When I came here to do my PhD studies I had never imagined a day would come when I could play a role, or at least put forward some recommendations for future policymaking with regards to higher education.
+When I came to Ireland to do my PhD studies I had never imagined a day would come when I could play a role, or at least put forward some recommendations for future policymaking with regards to higher education here.